Mohamed-Abotalb/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 - Fifth C file is 4-strpbrk.c, it searches a string for any of a set of bytes.

 - Sixth C file is 5-strstr.c, it locates a substring.

+- Seventh C file is 7-print_chessboard.c, it prints the chessboard.